Crimea Tatars say leader banned by Russia from returning

 Russia's Federal Migration Service declined comment.
 No immediate comment was available from the Foreign Ministry.

-Dzhemilev, speaking later to Ukraine's Channel 5 television, noted the lack of signature on the document and said he did not know whether it came from the Russian government.
-The man who gave it to him did not identify himself.

-He said he did not intend to stop spending time in Crimea.

-Russia has yet to establish a full international land border crossing out of Crimea, which Ukraine and Western powers regard as Ukrainian territory.
-Since shortly after the overthrow of the Kremlin-backed president in Kiev, local pro-Russian militias in Crimea have been checking traffic from the mainland.
+The Mejlis did not say who gave out the notice.
+Russia has yet to establish a full international land border crossing out of Crimea, which Ukraine, with broad backing abroad, regards as still part of its territory.
+Since shortly after the overthrow of Ukraine's Kremlin-backed president in Kiev, local pro-Russian militias in Crimea have been checking traffic from the mainland.

 A Turkic-speaking, Muslim community, long present on the Black Sea, Tatars make up about 12 percent of Crimea's 2 million population.
 Deported to central Asia on suspicion of aiding Nazi German invaders, they began to return in the 1980s and in large numbers after the collapse of the Soviet Union in 1991.